 You can use your favorite store-bought rub if desired.
 Use enough spices to fully coat both sides of the meat.

-How to Smoke Tomahawk Steak
+How to Make Traeger Tomahawk Steak

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.